magentabusiness/magentabusiness.github.io/energy-management.md

                 </li>
             </ul>
             <h2>IoT-based energy Monitoring Solutions We Offer</h2>
-            <div class="text-content medium-margin">ThingsBoard provides a variety of IoT-based energy monitoring system solutions.
+            <div class="text-content medium-margin">IoT Hub provides a variety of IoT-based energy monitoring system solutions.
 Here are some of them:</div>
             <ul class="list">
                 <li>Smart meters — measure energy consumption in real-time, providing valuable data for analysis.</li>
                 <li>Modbus meters — are a type of smart meter that uses the Modbus protocol, a popular communication protocol in industrial applications.</li>
                 <li>IoT gateways connect smart meters and other IoT devices to the Internet, enabling real-time data collection and remote control.</li>
-                <li>The transport layer includes various protocols such as MQTT, CoAP, HTTP, and LwM2M that are used for transmitting data from IoT devices to the ThingsBoard platform.</li>
+                <li>The transport layer includes various protocols such as MQTT, CoAP, HTTP, and LwM2M that are used for transmitting data from IoT devices to the IoT Hub platform.</li>
-                <li>The integration layer includes the ThingsBoard core, which provides device and user management, a rule engine for data processing and aggregation, and an SQL/NoSQL database for data storage.</li>
+                <li>The integration layer includes the IoT Hub core, which provides device and user management, a rule engine for data processing and aggregation, and an SQL/NoSQL database for data storage.</li>
                 <li>The application layer includes end-user interfaces such as real-time dashboards and mobile apps that display the collected data in an easy-to-understand format.</li>
             </ul>
             <div class="text-content">Contact us to know more about how IoT solutions can help in energy efficiency!</div>
             <h2>Smart Energy Dashboard Examples</h2>
-            <div class="text-content small-margin">ThingsBoard offers a variety of smart energy dashboard examples that provide real-time data visualization.
+            <div class="text-content small-margin">IoT Hub offers a variety of smart energy dashboard examples that provide real-time data visualization.
 These dashboards are interactive and can be easily embedded into your IoT solution.</div>
             <div class="text-content medium-margin">Here are some key features of the smart energy dashboards:</div>
             <ul class="list">
                 <li>real-time data display;</li>